 “Not where.
 When.”

 Connor raised his eyebrows.
 “You want me to take you to another point in time?”

-“No one else has the ability, so, yes.”
+“No one else has that ability, so, yes.”

 The soul inhabiting Krissie’s body used her to laugh at Connor and his statement of bravery.
 “I’m well acquainted with your FCA Oath.
-However, your boy Kevin here isn’t FCA and I know you wouldn’t give his life.
+But…your boy Kevin here isn’t FCA yet and I know you wouldn’t give his life.
 I also know everything Miss Ecklie knows, including ways to use these wonderful Brüder toys to inflict pain.”
 ‘Krissie’ and Connor stared each other down.
 “No, I don’t need to kill you MacKenzie.
-By the time I am done with you and everyone here, you’ll beg to take me whenever I wish to go.”
+By the time I’m done with you and everyone here, you’ll beg to take me whenever I want to go.”

 Connor glanced briefly at me.
 I could see worry in his eyes.
 While I had no doubt Connor would die for his cause, I had to wonder if he would let me die.

 “Displace into my body.
 We’ll work it out from there.”

 “No,” Krissie’s abductor spat.
 “I know exactly what you’re capable of, MacKenzie.
 You’ll take us past 2095 and kill us both.”

 Connor’s gaze of concern changed.
 He now looked suspicious and confused.
 I could almost read his thoughts.
 Whoever controlled Krissie’s body had knowledge of classified FCA related information.
 I could see Connor working it out in his head.